ESR-LSRI/.github/profile/README.md

 * The Antarctic Ice and Climate

-* The Weather and Climate of Mount Baker, and
+* The Weather and Climate of Mount Baker

-* Paleoclimate Studies in Greenland.
+* Climate Studies in Greenland

 Students will be mentored in a supportive and inclusive learning environment by scientists and educators from Earth and Space Research (www.esr.org), a Seattle-based non-profit research institute.
 Students will be exposed to